The compendium

 Read full article

-Earth-toned Narayanpet sarees feature temple-style borders and checkered bodies.
-These silk-cotton blends can be gently washed at home.
-They are commonly worn for pujas and traditional gatherings.
+Earth-toned silk-cotton sarees with temple-style borders and checkered bodies — commonly worn for pujas and traditional gatherings.

 Read full article

-Heavy mulberry silk with thick zari borders distinguishes Kanchipuram sarees.
-Dry cleaning preserves the rich craftsmanship.
-These classics are preferred for weddings and temple ceremonies.
+Heavy mulberry silk with thick zari borders and korvai joins — the classic choice for weddings and temple ceremonies.

 Read full article

-Dharmavaram sarees showcase broad golden borders and grand motifs like peacocks and elephants.
-Dry clean for longevity.
-Ideal for bridal trousseaux and classical dance attire.
+Broad golden borders and grand motifs of peacocks and elephants — ideal for bridal trousseaux and classical dance attire.

 Read full article

-Uppada sarees employ the Jamdani style on a light-weight base, often with intricate motifs.
-Dry clean recommended.
-They are sought-after for parties and ceremonies.
+The Jamdani style on a featherlight base, often with intricate floating motifs — sought after for parties and ceremonies.

 Read full article